Adstock and Diminishing Returns: non-linear advertising effects (2024)

 What is the adstock function in MMM? ›

 Adstock is important in MMM models because it helps to account for the long-term impact of advertising.
-For example, an advertisem*nt for a product may continue to influence consumer behavior even after the ad has stopped running, due to residual brand awareness or other factors.
+For example, an advertisement for a product may continue to influence consumer behavior even after the ad has stopped running, due to residual brand awareness or other factors.

 What is the ads effect on the consumer? ›

 Consumer awareness is a fundamental aspect of consumer behaviour – and advertising is a potent tool for raising awareness.
-Consider the effects of advertisem*nts: not only do they raise brand awareness – familiarising consumers with brand names, logos, and slogans – but they also raise: Product awareness.
+Consider the effects of advertisements: not only do they raise brand awareness – familiarising consumers with brand names, logos, and slogans – but they also raise: Product awareness.

-What makes an advertisem*nt effect? ›
+What makes an advertisement effect? ›

-Advertisem*nts that include relevant information for the consumer, such as a product benefit that is important to the consumer, are especially likely to attract attention.
+Advertisements that include relevant information for the consumer, such as a product benefit that is important to the consumer, are especially likely to attract attention.
 Information that is new to the consumer is also likely to obtain the attention of the consumer.

 References